openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/olfactoryTrigone
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Olfactory trigone' is a regional part of brain.
-It is part of the olfactory lobe.
+   :definition: Is a regional part of brain.
+Is part of the olfactory lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002922) ('is_a' and 'relationship')]
    :description: A small triangular area in front of the anterior perforated substance.
-Its apex, directed forward, occupies the posterior part of the olfactory sulcus, and is brought into view by throwing back the olfactory tract (adapted from Wikipedia)
+Its apex, directed forward, occupies the posterior part of the olfactory sulcus, and is brought into view by throwing back the olfactory tract (adapted from Wikipedia) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002922)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107973
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002922#olfactory-trigone-1
    :name: olfactory trigone